JhoelFernandoIM/Documentation_infraestructure/README.md

 # Documentation_infraestructure
-Project that has asa an objective to have a better control of the documentation in the office of the Municipalidad de San Miguel
+Project that has as an objective to have a better control of the documentation in the office of the Municipalidad de San Miguel